Information for Sellers on Preparing to Put Your Property on the Market

 We use a system called Follow Up Boss to manage our client communications, so you may also receive calls or text messages from these “computer numbers.”

 Shannon Jones: Cell Number – 562.335.1965, Follow Up Boss Number – 562.850.1405

 Brad Jones: Cell Number – 562.335.4996, Follow Up Boss Number – 562.526.7065

-Following our initial open house, agents who want to show your home will need to make an appointment.
+Following our initial virtual open house, agents who want to show your home will need to make an appointment.
 We use a scheduling assistant called ShowingTime that allows real estate agents to schedule appointments to show your home.
 ShowingTime is available 24/7 so we’ll never miss a showing request.
-With ShowingTime, you can choose to receive requests via phone call, email or text.
-Which method of contact do you prefer?
+Would you prefer that we coordinate showings via phone, email, or text?

 Also, we can let ShowingTime know how much notice you need for showings and whether there are any times when your home is not available.
 How much advance notice would you like to request for appointments?
 For vacant properties, we can set up ShowingTime to automatically approve appointment requests, but when someone is living in the home, we wouldn’t do that because we wouldn’t want you to be caught off guard in case you are home or want to tidy up prior to the showing.